szilard/benchm-dataframes/README.md

 of time.
-This project aims at a *minimal* benchmark of a few popular tools for working with tabular data of moderately large sizes (but still within the reach of interactive data analysis - response times of a few seconds on commodity hardware).
+This project aims at a *minimal* benchmark of a few popular tools for working with tabular data of moderately large sizes (but still within the reach of interactive data analysis - response times of a few seconds on a server/desktop or even laptop).

 This project is the continuation of my [similar benchmark](https://github.com/szilard/benchm-databases) from 10 years ago.